Weighted quantization using MMD: From mean field to mean shift via gradient flows: NUMERICAL RESULTS

 \subsection{Experiment 1: Gaussian mixture datasets}

 We consider quantization of two Gaussian mixture distributions, represented as empirical measures of $N=1000$ atoms: a mixture of $L_0 = 3$ Gaussians in $d=2$ and a mixture of $L_0 = 5$ Gaussians in $d=100$.
-We compare the following algorithms: i) Wasserstein--Fisher--Rao Flow (WFR) from \Cref{sec:wfr}, ii) mean shift interacting particles (MSIP) from \Cref{sec:msip}, iii) IFTflow \cite{GlDvMiZh24}, iv) MMD gradient flow (MMDGF) \cite{ArKoSaGr19}, v) $k$-means, vi) discrepancy-minimizing gradient descent (DMGD) on the function $F_{M}$ defined by \eqref{eq:opt_mmd_functional} without preconditioning.
+We compare the following algorithms: i) Wasserstein--Fisher--Rao Flow (WFR) from \Cref{sec:wfr}, ii) mean shift interacting particles (MSIP) from \Cref{sec:msip}, iii) IFTflow \citep{GlDvMiZh24}, iv) MMD gradient flow (MMDGF) \citep{ArKoSaGr19}, v) $k$-means, vi) discrepancy-minimizing gradient descent (DMGD) on the function $F_{M}$ in \eqref{eq:opt_mmd_functional} without preconditioning. \Cref{cor:ms_as_MSIP} suggests MSIP will outperform DMGD.

 \Cref{fig:mmd_comparison_gmm} shows MMD as a function of iteration number for quantizations obtained from running each algorithm on 100 random initializations.
 At each iteration and for each algorithm, we plot the highest and lowest MMD value across all 100 initializations.
 We observe that, even in the worst case, MSIP consistently outperforms other quantization algorithms, quickly converging to a near-optimal quantization under the MMD.
 The latter is captured by the dashed line, which is a standard benchmark for the MMD of optimal quadrature with $M$ points; see details in \Cref{app:implementation_details}.
 For $d=2$, WFR more slowly optimizes the MMD, eventually surpassing $k$-means.
 In the best case, all algorithms perform well except for MMDGF.
-When $d=100$, we have a more difficult approximation problem, where MSIP achieves the best performance in both the best and worst-case instances at each iteration.
+When $d=100$, we have a more difficult approximation problem, with MSIP performing best in both the best- and worst-case instances at each iteration.
 WFR performs comparably to $k$-means in the worst case and to MSIP in the best case.
 Other algorithms struggle in this high-dimensional problem.

 \textit{Qualitatively}, \cref{fig:all_trajectories} in \cref{appendix:viz_paths_synthetic_dataset} further illustrates the sensitivity of each algorithm to its initialization.
-MMDGF, IFTFlow, and DMGD are not robust to initializations in the two-dimensional example, whereas MSIP and WFR perform well even when initialized far from the target support; $k$-means lies somewhere in between.
+MMDGF, IFTFlow, and DMGD are not robust to initializations in the two-dimensional example, whereas MSIP and WFR perform well even when initialized far from the target support; $k$-means lies in between.